-If your computer has an Internet connection and these tests fail, leave the Communication Tests window open and press the F1 key to open the Help.
+If your computer has an Internet connection and these tests fail, leave the Communication Tests dialog box open and press the F1 key to open the Help to the testing communication topic.
 Then, follow the instructions to troubleshoot the communication failure.
 If your computer does not have an Internet connection, you can complete this tutorial by modifying the processing workflow (see "To remove the search nodes that require Internet access" on page 15).